Find out what to expect physically, mentally and emotionally throughout the microblading healing process. We brake it down for you – day by day.

 Try to spend less time in front of a mirror.
 If you are obsessed with your brows you might check them every couple of minutes.
 The color does not change that fast.
 The redness goes away naturally.
 Do something else instead.
 Read a book, watch tv, try not to think about them.

 Don’t let scabbing freak you out.
-The fear that you will tear off scabs, in your sleep or by accident, might bother you, but don’t worry.
-If something like this happens, and you are worried, contact your microblading artist.
+The fear that you will tear off scabs in your sleep or by accident might bother you, but don’t worry.
+If something like this happens, contact your microblading artist.

-If you feel desperate when you see how dark and swollen your brows are after the treatment, go online and search for the pictures of the microbladed brows immediately after the treatment and after the first touch up.
-You will see that some time needs to past and they will be perfect.
+If you feel desperate when you see how dark and swollen your brows are after the treatment, go online and search for pictures of microbladed brows immediately after the treatment and after the first touch up.
+You will see that it just takes some time for them to be perfect.

 Some people take more time to heal, and if you are one of them, don’t be devastated.
 Don’t compare yourself to other friends whose brows took less time to heal.
 Think about the future and how pretty you will be with your brand new brows.

 Six months after the treatment your brows will still look great.
-Microbladed brows last from 9 to 15 months without the need to refresh them.
+Microbladed brows generally last from 9 to 15 months without the need to refresh them.
 It depends on your skin type and lifestyle, but also how well you treat them.
 Frequent touch ups will prolong them.

 For some people, the microblading healing process can be emotionally exhausting.
 If you prepare for it properly, read about all the stages and side effects, you won’t be caught off guard and you’ll deal with it more easily, as you won’t be as anxious.

-Microblading is definitely worth all the trouble because once the healing process is finished, you are set with perfect eyebrows for months.
+Microblading is definitely worth all the trouble because once the healing process is through, you can enjoy your perfect eyebrows for months.

 Fresh news & updates from a PMU community in your inbox